Chandelier Solar Light | Hanging Solar Light

 See?
 I sort of felt like Goldilocks.
 These are too small; these are too tall.

-I cut the candle tubes with my compound miter saw, making each tube have a short and long piece.
+I cut the candle tubes with my compound miter saw, making each tube have a short and a long piece.

 New Solar Light Fixture Made From a Chandelier